Lithill/Eponymous-Bosch/README.md

 * [Font Awesome](https://fontawesome.com/) was used for the icons.
 * [Lucid](https://lucid.app/) was used to map the models.
 * [Amazon Web Services](https://aws.amazon.com/) was used to host the images for the Heroku-hosted site.
+* [Batch Compress](https://batchcompress.com/en) was used to compresss image files.
+* [Bulk Resize Photos](https://bulkresizephotos.com/) was used to resize image files and put them in a different file format.
+* [RespImageLint](https://ausi.github.io/respimagelint/) was used to see how the images needed to be changed to optimise the page.

 ---